Wangunk: Wangunk landmarks

+Religion

 Conversion efforts

 Throughout colonial New England and the Connecticut River Valley, colonial efforts to convert native populations to Christianity were carried out both by individuals and town governments.
 Conversion to Christianity also often required the rejection of Wangunk language, culture, and family.
 Rev. Richard Treat established a school for Wangunk children in 1734, which aimed to teach Christian scripture and morality, in addition to the English language.
 But, lacking community funding, the school closed four months later.